 Car accidents usually happen when you least expect them to occur, which in turn means that you cannot be prepared for resulting injuries, damages, and complications.
 Our clients often call us after a car accident with questions about how to handle immediate matters and questions about long term considerations.
 Frequently asked questions include:

 - My car is not drivable or I’m too injured to drive, so how do I get to medical appointments?

 - The other driver’s insurance company called me; should I call them back?

 - Should I accept a settlement offer from an insurance company?

 - What if the other driver alleges that I was at fault for the accident, but I was not?

 - Who pays for my lost income and medical bills?
 What about my other damages?

 - Will I have to go to court?

 When you have sustained injuries and damages in a car accident that was caused by someone else, securing a recovery can be difficult, especially if you are going at it alone.
-Contact our Atlantic City car accident attorneys at The Law Offices of Greg Prosmushkin, P.C.
+Contact our auto accident attorneys at The Law Offices of Greg Prosmushkin, P.C.
 Every car accident is different and there are no ‘one size fits all’ answers so it is important to consult a car accident expert who will review the facts of your case and discuss available recovery options and strategies with you.